-- 2.9.2 Check box: Certify that the Eligible Entity will take all necessary affirmative steps to ensure minority businesses, women's business enterprises, and labor surplus area firms are used when possible, including the following outlined on pages 88-89 of the BEAD NOFO: - a.
-Placing qualified small and minority businesses and women's business enterprises on solicitation lists - b.
-Assuring that small and minority businesses, and women's business enterprises are solicited whenever they are potential sources - c.
-Dividing total requirements, when economically feasible, into smaller tasks or quantities to permit maximum participation by small and minority businesses, and women's business enterprises - d.
-Establishing delivery schedules, where the requirement permits, which encourage participation by small and minority businesses, and women's business enterprises - e.
-Using the services and assistance, as appropriate, of such organizations as the Small Business Administration and the Minority Business Development Agency of the Department of Commerce - f.
-Requiring subgrantees to take the affirmative steps listed above as it relates to subcontractors - ☑ ARConnect hereby affirms its commitment to support MBE/WBE/labor surplus area firms (by checking a box as required by NTIA).
+Certify that the Eligible Entity will take all necessary affirmative steps to ensure minority businesses, women's business enterprises, and labor surplus area firms are used when possible, including the following outlined on pages 88 - 89 of the BEAD NOFO:

+- a.
+Placing qualified small and minority businesses and women's business enterprises on solicitation lists: - b.
+Assuring that small and minority businesses, and women's business enterprises are solicited whenever they are potential sources; - c.
+Dividing total requirements, when economically feasible, into smaller tasks or quantities to permit maximum participation by small and minority businesses, and women's business enterprises; - d.
+Establishing delivery schedules, where the requirement permits, which encourage participation by small and minority businesses, and women's business enterprises; - e.
+Using the services and assistance, as appropriate, of such organizations as the Small Business Administration and the Minority Business Development Agency of the Department of Commerce; and - Requiring subgrantees to take the affirmative steps listed above as it relates to subcontractors.